FCA Logo

 Financial Conduct Authority LogoFCA Logo PNG

-Designers who created the FCA logo reflected the name of this organization in it.
+The designers who created the FCA logo incorporated the organization’s name into it.
 It is presented in two versions: full and abbreviated.
 The abbreviation is located on the left side and partially inscribed in a parallelogram.
 The phrase “FINANCIAL CONDUCT AUTHORITY” is in the right part of the emblem and occupies three lines.

 FCA: Brand overview

 FCA replaced the Financial Services Authority, which was abolished in 2013.
 Since then, it has been responsible for regulating the work of companies providing financial services to the British population.
-About 58,000 enterprises are under its control, having a significant impact on the country’s economy.
+About 58,000 enterprises are under its control, significantly impacting the country’s economy.
 The Financial Conduct Authority’s main office is located in London, and its current leader is Nikhil Rathi.

 Meaning and History